-He’s a ‘tech addict’ who works in Seattle area’s tech industry
+He’s a ‘tech addict’ who works in the tech industry

 “I had to be convinced that this was a ‘thing,'” says Walker, a 19-year-old from Washington whose parents insisted he get help after video gaming trashed his first semester of college.
 He and others from the meeting agreed to speak only if identified by first name, as required by the 12-step tenets.

 That’s where facilities like reSTART come in.
 They share a group home after spending several weeks in therapy and “detoxing” at a secluded ranch.
-One recent early morning at the ranch outside Carnation, an 18-year-old from California named Robel was up early to feed horses, goats and a couple of farm cats — a much different routine than staying up late to play video games.
+One recent early morning at the ranch outside Carnation, Washington, an 18-year-old from California named Robel was up early to feed horses, goats and a couple of farm cats — a much different routine than staying up late to play video games.
 He and other young men in the house also cook meals for one another and take on other chores.

 Eventually, they write “life balance plans,” committing to eating well and regular sleep and exercise.
 They find jobs and new ways to socialize, and many eventually return to college once they show they can maintain “sobriety” in the real world.
 They make “bottom line” promises to give up video games or any other problem content, as well as drugs and alcohol, if those are issues.
 They’re also given monitored smartphones with limited function — calls, texts and emails and access to maps.